 Dr Immerman does not recommend a coccyx cushion, and would rather that you sit on regular chairs.
 However, the goal here is not to cause pain, and if you find that a coccyx cushion is more comfortable, it is OK to use one.

 It is OK to sleep in whatever position you find comfortable.
 It is safe to sleep on your back if that is what you like.
-However you sleep, just make sure the drain bulb is tucked under your clothes so it is not accidentally pulled out.
+Whichever position you use for sleep, just make sure the drain bulb is tucked under your clothes so it is not accidentally pulled out.

 It really takes an incision six weeks in order to completely heal, and we do not recommend any contact sports during that time period.
 Nor do we recommend any activity with repetitive back and forth of the legs, such as jogging or biking for that same six-week time period.